tracerdominion/Tournament_Building/README.md

 #### Create functions

-Should take a single parameter `stage` which is the index of the stage in the stages array at the very top of the script.
+Should take two parameters `num` and `name`, the first of which is 8 less than the row number of the administration sheet corresponding to that stage, and the second of which is the name of the stage.
 To match existing names, called `create<Stage_type>`.

 This function should create and set up all sheets for this stage, without anything non-aesthetic needed to be added by the user.
 Be sure to consider how results will be processed.